-Volunteers like yourself make our work possible, and our new volunteer application makes becoming a volunteer easier than ever.
-Simply fill out the form and turn it into our office to begin the process!
+Volunteers like yourself make our work possible, and our new online volunteer applicationmakes becoming a volunteer easier than ever.
+Simply fill out the form online to begin the process!

-The NCW Food Distribution Center is in need of several volunteers to help with day-to-day activities such as gleaning food from various local grocery stores, cleaning and organizing the Distribution Center, and delivering food to our 9 area food banks and programs.
-For more information on available volunteer positions click here.
+The NCW Food Distribution Center is in need of several volunteers to help with day-to-day activities such as gleaning food from various local grocery stores, cleaning and organizing the Food Distribution Center warehouse, and delivering food to almost dozen area food pantries, meal sites and senior living complexes.
+For more information on available Food Distribution Center volunteer positions click here.
 The Literacy Council always has a need for community members to volunteer as tutors.
 No knowledge of Spanish is necessary.
-For more information, check out their website here.
+Tutor training is available, and classes can be coordinated online or in-person depending on student/tutor preferences.
+For more information on volunteering with the Literacy Council, click here.

 Chelan-Douglas Community Action Council operates the Wenatchee Food Distribution Center, which distributes food to different local food banks.
 To donate food to a specific food bank or to the food distribution center, contact our office at 620 Lewis Street, Wenatchee (509) 662-6156.